J-DubApps/EndpointPilot/CODE_OF_CONDUCT.md

 6. Committing to **repairing harm** when it occurs.
 7. Behaving in other ways that promote and sustain the **well-being of our community**.

-## Restricted Behaviors
+### Unacceptable Behavior ❌

 We agree to restrict the following behaviors in our community.
-Instances, threats, and promotion of these behaviors are violations of this Code of Conduct:
+Instances, threats, and promotion of the behaviors listed below are violations of this Code of Conduct.

-1. **Harassment.** Violating explicitly expressed boundaries or engaging in unnecessary personal attention after any clear request to stop.
+Examples of unacceptable behavior:

+- **Harassment or discrimination** of any kind
+- **Trolling, insulting, or derogatory** comments
+- **Personal or political attacks** on individuals
-2. **Character attacks.** Making insulting, demeaning, or pejorative comments directed at a community member or group of people.
+- **Character attacks.** Making insulting, demeaning, or pejorative comments directed at a community member or group of people
-3. **Stereotyping or discrimination.** Characterizing anyone's personality or behavior on the basis of immutable identities or traits.
+- **Stereotyping or discrimination.** Characterizing anyone's personality or behavior on the basis of immutable identities or traits
-4. **Sexualization.** Behaving in a way that would reasonably cause anyone to fear for their safety from sexualized violence or unwanted sexual attention.
-5. **Undermining participation.** Persistently disrupting, obstructing, or undermining another's opportunities to participate.
-6. **Privacy violations.** Sharing private content, personally identifying information, or contact information without permission.
+- **Publishing others' private information** without permission
-7. **Breaches of confidentiality.** Sharing information obtained through a confidential process without appropriate authorization.
+- **Breaches of confidentiality.** Sharing information obtained through a confidential process without appropriate authorization
-8. **Other harmful conduct.** Behaving in any way that causes or threatens physical, emotional, psychological, financial, or reputational harm.
+- **Sexual language or imagery** and unwelcome sexual attention
+- **Professional misconduct** or abuse of authority
+- **Undermining participation.** Persistently disrupting, obstructing, or undermining another's opportunities to participate
+- **Other conduct** which could reasonably be considered inappropriate

 ## Reporting Instructions